 A powerful PC desktop can become the center of your musical production but also can be your center of entertainment.
 The comfort of your home allows this and you should take advantage.

+Here is a computer setup for music production, audio recording, and editing, and even for 3D graphics, photo editing, or gaming that you can build for less than $1000 (excluding peripherals).
 This configuration will handle any music software (DAW), any audio plugins including virtual instruments, software synthesizers, multiple effects on the main mix or individual tracks, soft samplers, and so much more.

 If you need to add a 27-inch monitor, a mouse, and a keyboard, gotta fork out about another $ 300 – still below the price of Apple’s iMac.

 Both platforms have their own advantages and disadvantages.
 It may depend on your budget, productivity, your customer base, digital audio workstation (DAW) choice, or your own preferences.
 For a stable system to use exclusively for music production and audio recording go with the MAC.
 MACs just aren’t competing in certain markets such as gaming computers.